k-paxian/dart-json-mapper/README.md

 ## Serialization template

-In case you already have an instance of huge JSON Map object and portion of it needs to be surgically updated, then you cna pass your `Map<String, dynamic>` instance as a `template` parameter for
+In case you already have an instance of huge JSON Map object and portion of it needs to be surgically updated, then you can pass your `Map<String, dynamic>` instance as a `template` parameter for
 `SerializationOptions`